 Table D1.
-Temperature Measurement Requirements Measurement Accuracy, °F Display Resolution, °F Dry-bulb and Wet-bulb Temperatures $\leq \pm 0.2$ $\leq 0.1$ Thermopile Temperature $\leq \pm 1.0$ $\leq 0.1$ Notes: The accuracy specified is for the temperature indicating device and does not reflect the operation of the aspirating psychrometer.
-To meet this requirement, thermocouple wire shall have special limits of error and all thermocouple junctions in a thermopile shall be made from the same spool of wire; thermopile junctions are wired in parallel.
+Temperature Measurement Requirements Measurement Accuracy, °F Display Resolution, °F Dry-bulb and Wet-bulb Temperatures 1 $\leq \pm 0.2$ ≤ 0.1 Thermopile Temperature 2 $\leq \pm 1.0$ ≤ 0.1 Notes: The accuracy specified is for the temperature reflect the operation of the aspirating psych To meet this requirement, thermocouple wall thermocouple junctions in a thermopile wire; thermopile junctions are wired in part nrometer. ire shall have spe shall be made fro ecial limits of error and